 - 8.2 General Salary Adjustments.
 Except as provided in Section 8.2.4 and 8.2.5 below, the salary increases in this Section will be provided to all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty.
-General salary increases will be calculated and provided based on and in addition to the market-based salary adjustments described in Section 8.1 above. - 8.2.1 Effective September 1, 2013, all lecturers, senior lecturers, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.2.2 Effective September 1, 2014, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.2.3 Effective September 1, 2015, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.2.4 Faculty who as of the date of this Agreement are compensated at more than one hundred ten percent (110%) but not more than one hundred fifteen percent (115%) of the market average for their discipline (as defined in Section 8.1) will receive one-half (0.5) of the above general salary increases (one percent (1%) per year) described in this Section. - 8.2.5 Faculty who as of the date of this Agreement are compensated at more than one hundred fifteen percent (115%) of market average for their discipline are not eligible for general salary increases. - 8.3 Salary Placement for Newly Hired Faculty.
-Faculty hired into tenured, tenure-track, or lecturer positions during the term of the Agreement will be placed at or above the market average for their rank and discipline, as defined in Section 8.1 above, and will receive the general salary adjustments described in Section 8.2 beginning the year after their hire.
+General salary increases will be calculated and provided based on and in addition to the market-based salary adjustments described in Section 8.1 above. - 8.2.1 Effective September 1, 20132016, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.2.2 Effective September 1, 20142017, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.2.3 Effective September 1, 20152018, all lecturers, senior lecturers, faculty in residence, probationary faculty and tenured faculty will receive a two percent (2.0%) increase in their base salary. - 8.2.4 Faculty Tenured-track and tenured faculty who as of the date of this Agreement are compensated at more than one hundred ten percent (110%) but not more than one hundred fifteen percent (115%) of the market average for their discipline (as defined in Section 8.1) will receive one-half (0.5) of the above general salary increases (one percent (1%) per year) described in this Section.